AbuseIO/abuseio-docs/docs/installation.md

 Create a database and a user with permissions to the database.
 This example will use the local database server.

 ```
-mysqladmin -p create abuseio
+mysql -Be "CREATE DATABASE abuseio"
-mysql -p -Be "CREATE USER 'abuseio'@'localhost' IDENTIFIED BY '<password>'"
+mysql -Be "CREATE USER 'abuseio'@'localhost' IDENTIFIED BY 'CHANGE-THIS-TO-STRONG-PASSWORD'"
-mysql -p -Be "GRANT ALL on abuseio.* to 'abuseio'@'localhost'"
+mysql -Be "GRANT ALL on abuseio.* to 'abuseio'@'localhost'"
+mysql -Be "FLUSH PRIVILEGES"
 ```

 # Configuration